Do you know that feeling when you’re riding high and enjoying – no, LOVING – what you’re doing online?

 What are you really working for?

 A number of things happened recently, and I guess part of it is realizing the reason behind blogging.

 When I first started Twins Mommy, I had a blog plan in place.
 I even blogged about it.

 But, my husband wanted to buy some established blogs.
-Since we own several blogs, his expertise is in niche blogs and he wanted some more blogs.
+Since we own several blogs, and has expertise in niche blogs, he wanted some more blogs.
 So I posted in my Mom to Mompreneur Facebook in December of last year:

 And in January of this year a blogger reached out to me and wanted to sell her blog.
 This was a great opportunity as this blog was getting some visits a day (less than 50 a day), had social media profiles and even two Facebook groups.

 So we ended up taking the blog and sat on it for several months.
 We didn’t do anything to that blog.